 In fact, more, more, more, especially during the holidays, tends to have the opposite effect.

 I’ll never forget one Christmas spent with extended family six years ago.
 I have literally never seen so many presents under a Christmas tree in my entire life.
+It just wasn’t how Christmas was done in our home growing up.

 While I was very touched by their generosity, I simply couldn’t believe how many presents there were.
 I wasn’t a minimalist at the time, and even then, I was overwhelmed!